arbaadrian/kubergrant/README.md

 ### variables.sh

 You have to create a file named 'variables.sh' in the repository root folder.
-You have to set the 3 parameters below with your own data (ssh keys and username):
+You have to set the 3 parameters below with your own data (ssh keys and username/usergroup):

 ```bash
 KUBERNETES_USER_PUBLIC_KEY=''